ElisonSherton/elisonsherton.github.io/_posts/2021-07-03-fastbook-week4-session-summary.md

 > During the session, we built a 3s v/s 7s classifier on a sample of the MNIST dataset.
 There were many suggestions on how we could tackle this problem easily without any deep learning.
 In the remainder of the post I have tried to implement a couple of suggestions by [Ravi Mashru](https://twitter.com/ravimashru) and [Javier C](https://wandb.ai/candeira) to play with `torch tensors`, `numpy arrays` and `PIL Image` libraries.

-**Caveat: The classification results aren't impressive, in fact they're worse than a flip of coin but I had fun implementing them and would like to share it anyways.**
+**Caveat: The classification results aren't impressive, in fact they're worse than the flip of coin but I had fun implementing them and would like to share it anyways.**

 # Images from the perspective of Computers